kataras/iris/README.md

 - [x] Extend, test and publish to the public the [Iris' cmd](https://github.com/kataras/iris/tree/master/iris).
 - [x] Route naming and html url func, requested [here](https://github.com/kataras/iris/issues/165).
 - [x] Move middleware & plugins to other repository
+- [ ] Add License files where needed, because THIRDPARTY.MD is not enough as I learned recently.

 If you're willing to donate click [here](DONATIONS.md)!